icopy-site/awesome-cn/docs/awesome/awesome-appimage.md

 ### Metadata tools

-- [AppStream Generator](https://output.jsbin.com/qoqukof) - Very simple generator for AppStream MetaInfo files which application authors can use to add metadata (like descriptions, screenshots, links) to their AppImage.
 - [AppStream MetaInfo Creator](https://www.freedesktop.org/software/appstream/metainfocreator/#/) - More elaborate generator for AppStream MetaInfo files by the author of the AppStream metainfo format.

 ### QC tools